What is a School Social Worker?

 Educational and Licensing Requirements

-In addition to your Master’s in Social Work, school social workers adhere to state and federal standards for educators.
+In addition to your Social Work Master’s Program, school social workers adhere to state and federal standards for educators.
 This often includes earning a “teaching certificate” in school social work.
 There are specific graduate level courses (i.e. Social Work in the School Setting) to complete and you must pass a state exam.
 If you decide to work in schools after earning your MSW in another specialty, that’s okay, too.
 In most states you can earn your teaching certificate by taking additional classes and passing the licensure exam several years later.
 You will need to earn continuing education credits in order to renew your teacher’s license every few years, as required by your state.

 How Much Do School Social Workers Make?